doublebyte1/keynotes/ada/PITCHME.md

 ---
 ## Lean In @fa[group]

- - To be assertive, to move toward a leading, rather than a following, role. |
+ - To be assertive, to move toward a leading, rather than a following, role. @fa[venus] |

 ---?image=assets/ask.jpg